JakeOrchard/MPC2008-Public/README.md

 # How to Run MPC project on a Windows Computer

+The replication code files are designed to be run on a server or computer that has access to the `make` command.
+We make no guarantees that the project will run smoothly on a Windows system, since `make` is not native to Windows.
+However, we have been able to run the project on Windows by installing a version of `make` using chocolatey.
+These are the steps that worked for us, however, we do not maintain any of the linked how-to sites or packages and cannot provide support for these steps.

+Alternatively, a windows user can run separately the code files they need in our replication files.

 ## Preliminaries

 Prior to running the project, you'll want to make sure that you have the latest versions of Anaconda and Git set up on your windows PC.
 Then install make via chocolatey.
-I'd recommend installing make last.
+We'd recommend installing make last.

 ### Git and Git Bash (Required)